-Interim Public Management CEO hopes to recommend three candidates by Nov.
-6
+Interim Public Management CEO hopes to recommend 3 candidates by November 6th.

 KINGMAN – The Kingman City Council’s displeasure with City Manager John Dougherty’s performance was made clear during a discussion with the man who will deliver interim leadership to the city.
 The Council conducted a work session with Tim Pickering, the executive director of Interim Public Management, a firm that provides interim executives to local governments.

 Pickering told Council members that he has a stable of more than 30 talented administrators that he’ll sort through to find the “right fit” to lead Kingman when Dougherty exits at the end of November.
 “Anyone I’m going to provide has all the qualifications to be your city manager,” Pickering said.

 Councilman Stuart Yocum, referencing Dougherty, said the Council doesn’t want a fence straddler.
 “He’s been trying to patronize or make everyone happy and that’s just an impossibility,” Yocum said.